AndromedaGalaxy/reactphp-libuv-filesystem/README.md

 directly is detected by the underlying backend.

 What has been exactly changed, must be detected by the user.

+This library won't keep the event loop running by itself, as filesystem watching is not of active interest by default.

 ```php
 use Andromeda\LibuvFS\Watcher;